wenbang24/usaco-solutions/README.md

 ## February 2024, Silver Level
-silver is so hard 💀💀💀
+silver is so hard 💀💀💀 i did worse than my first bronze attempt

-did not sumbit any solutions 😭 (still have what i tried in the repo tho)
+Did not sumbit any solutions 😭
+(my attempts are in the repo tho)

 #### Points: 0 (no rank)